neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 2. **Share an example of how you were able to motivate a coworker, your peers or your team.**
 3. **You get a call from your manager saying your web application is having intermittent access problems.
 At first glance, it sounds like an issue with one of the VMs on the load balancer managed by the network team.
 How do you proceed?**
 4. **Tell me about a time when you worked with a colleague who was not doing their share of the work.
 How did you handle it?**
 5. **Define a "Great Team".
 What are the central principals that will result in a "Great Team"?
-Feel free to use any analogy or team to explain the moving parts and what you think makes a team &quot;great&quot;**
+Feel free to use any analogy or team to explain the moving parts and what you think makes a team "great"**
    - Listen for something similar to "Start together, Finish Together", treating a team as an atomic unit rather than individuals.
    - Everone looking to elevate their teammates rather than themselves
    - Looking for team success over individual success